"These three remain: faith, hope and love (agape). But the greatest of these is love"

 1 Cor 1:18).
 It's required for our salvation (Acts 16:29–32, Heb 4:2, Eph 2:8–9).

 To believe in my heart that God raised Jesus from the dead, is a crucial part for being saved (Rom 10:9–10).
 I can get eternal life together with God.
-We need to make Jesus Savior and Lord in our lives (Rom 10:9–10) and receive him into our hearts by faith (John 1:12), see Salvation
+We need to make Jesus Savior and Lord in our lives (Rom 10:9–10) and receive him into our hearts by faith (John 1:12), see Salvation.

 The resurrection is the proof that God the Father has accepted the sacrifice that Jesus did on the cross on our behalf, see The Resurrection of Jesus.
 Because of Jesus' resurrection we know that we are released from our sin, since Jesus payed the price when he died physically on the cross (Rom 4:25), see The Crucifixion of Jesus.

-faith in Jesus and what he did on the cross
+We have been justified through faith in Jesus and what he did on the cross

-(Rom 5:1–
+(Rom 5:1–5).

 Jesus' resurrection results in that we as born again Christians have the following:

-• Peace with God.
+- Peace with God.

-• Access by faith into God's grace.
+- Access by faith into God's grace.

-• The hope of the glory of God.
+- The hope of the glory of God.

-• A new understanding of suffering.
+- A new understanding of suffering.

 Jesus told Peter that he would deny him three times, see The Apostle Peter.
-But Jesus also said to Peter"I have prayed for you that your faith may not fail.
+But Jesus also said to Peter: "I have prayed for you that your faith may not fail.
 And when you have turned again, strengthen your brothers" (Luk 22:32).
 The biggest concern that Jesus had about Peter's denying of him was that his faith would fail, that it would shipwreck him in his belief in Jesus.

 We can believe many true things about the Lord, and at the same time have disbelief in some specific area.
-Jesus confronted the disciples that they hadn't believed him when he foretold them about his coming resurrection (Luk 24:3843), see
+Jesus confronted the disciples that they hadn't believed him when he foretold them about his coming resurrection (Luk 24:38–43), see

-When Did Jesus Die and when Was He Born?
+2) Passover (Jewish Easter) in When Did Jesus Die and when Was He Born?

 Even Jesus couldn't do any miracles in Nazareth, except laying his hands on a few sick people and heal them, because of their lack of faith (Mat 13:54–58,

-servant to a Roman centurion who was sick and about to die.
+Mark 6:1–6).
+On the other hand, there was a servant to a Roman centurion who was sick and about to die.
 Jesus said to the centurion: "Go!
 Let it be done just as you believed it would."
 His servant was healed at that moment.
 Jesus didn't even have to meet the servant.
 Jesus said about the Roman centurion that he hadn't found such faith in Israel as the centurion had.
-(Mat 8:513, Luk 7:110).
+(Mat 8:5–13, Luk 7:1–10).

-Faith in God isn't so much an intellectual issue based on facts, it's more a heart issue (Luk 24:25, Rom 10:9b10a).
+Faith in God isn't so much an intellectual issue based on facts, it's more a heart issue (Luk 24:25, Rom 10:9b–10a).
 Faith isn't knowing what will happen.
 Faith is choosing to trust God when having no idea what God is up to or how it's all going to play out.
-I choose to believe.
-Faith has nothing to do with feelings or emotions, it's a matter of choice.
-A choice to not believe in God can be based on that a person doesn't want to turn away from a specific sin or lifestyle in his life.

 When we ask God in prayer, we must believe and not doubt (Mat 17:20,

 James 1:6–7).
 "Without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him."
 (Heb 11:6 (NIV)).
+See this verse explained at time 15:46–17:22 in

 DAVID GUZIK SERMON ON Hebrews 11:1-16 – Jesus’ People of Faith 1.